dpankros/uiuc_cs513_project/part_2/cleaning-suite/README.md

 ### The checker

 After all values have been imported into SQLite, the checker does more advanced cleaning on the data, including referential integrity checks and so on.

+### Development Tips
+Some of the files are big and openrefine can take a long time if you use all the data.
+For quicker development, you can truncate the files into smaller versions by using a command like: `cat MenuItem.csv| head -n 1000 > MenuItem_sm.csv && tail -n 1000 MenuItem.csv >> MenuItem_sm.csv`.
+This would create a 2000 like file (1000 from the beginning and 1000 from the end) named `MenuItem_sm.csv`.